turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

         );
     }
 ```
-First, we are creating a `context` variable according to our needs and passing it to `testing_env`macro which creates a testing environment with given parameters.
-Now, we have to create a `contract` variable that will use the contract we have wrote.
+First, we are creating a `context` variable by calling `get_context` function and passing it to `testing_env` macro which creates a testing environment with given parameters.
+Now, we have to create a `contract` variable which will use the contract that we have written.
 We can use this variable to call methods.

 Now, let’s call the `create_update` method to set key-value pairs.
 The key will be `first_key` and the value will be `hello`.
 After creating pair, we want to check if the right values are stored in storage.
 For checking, we will use the `assert_eq!` macro.
-It expected 2 arguments: expected value and actual value.
+It expects 2 arguments: expected value and actual value.

 We will pass the expected value to be `"hello".to_string()` and for actual value, we will call the read method with `first_key` as the argument.
 The read method returns the value of type `Option<String>` but the type of expected value is `String`.
-That's why we use `unwrap` to get the value of type `String` out of `Option<String>` type.
+That's why we use `unwrap` to get the value of `String` type out of `Option<String>` type.

-Lets assume that if key is not present in then `None` should be returned.
+Let's assume that key is not present in storage then `None` should be returned when we read that key.
 In next test we are going to test our assumtion.
 Add following snippet below the comment `// test 2`:

 ```rust
 	#[test]